Placeholder-Software/wasmbox/docs/getting_started/support.md

 sidebar_position: 4
 ---

+## Documentation

+ - [Getting Started](./index.md) category provide a basic introduction to WASM concepts and an overview of Wasmbox.
+ - [Basics](../basics/index.md) category provides tutorials on how to use specific features.
+ - [Advanced](./../advanced/index.md) category provides suggestions on how more advanced features can be used.
+ - [Reference](./../reference/index.md) category provides reference documentation for code/editor workflows.

+## Documentation Error 📚

+If you find a simple problem in the documentation such as spelling or grammar you can directly edit the page to fix the problem by clicking the `Edit This Page` link at the bottom of every page.

+For more complex problems (e.g. missing or unclear documentation) please open an issue on the [Issue Tracker](https://github.com/Placeholder-Software/wasmbox/issues).

 ## Bug Report 🐛

 If you find a bug in Wasmbox please open an issue on the [Issue Tracker](https://github.com/Placeholder-Software/wasmbox/issues).
 There is a template for bug reports, please fill it out in detail.